The FDA is listening - Raise YOUR Voice!Attend the Webinar

 One of the FDA’s missions is to protect and promote public health by evaluating the safety and effectiveness of new drugs, biologics, and devices.
 The FDA does not develop drugs nor conduct clinical trials.
 FDA does, however, play a constructive role in guiding, helping, or evaluating at some stages of the pre-clinical, translational, and clinical development work.

-On October 13, 2023, from 10 am to 3 pm ET, STAAR is hosting a live and interactive virtual meeting to give the LGSOC community an opportunity to tell our stories to the FDA .
-In preparation for the meeting, we have worked with partners Cure our Ovarian Cancer and World Ovarian Cancer Coalition, and collected patient stories and comments and recorded some on video to be shared at the event.
-Other stories will be shared live at the webinar.
+The PFDD meeting give the LGSOC community an opportunity to tell our stories to the FDA .
+Over the last few months STAAR has worked with partners Cure our Ovarian Cancer and World Ovarian Cancer Coalition to collected patient stories and comments.
+At the meeting many stories were shared.

 One of the FDA’s missions is to protect and promote public health by evaluating the safety and effectiveness of new drugs, biologics, and devices.
 The FDA does not develop drugs nor conduct clinical trials.
 FDA does, however, play a constructive role in guiding, helping, or evaluating at some stages of the pre-clinical, translational, and clinical development work.

-On October 13, 2023, from 10 am to 3 pm ET, STAAR is hosting a live and interactive virtual meeting to give the LGSOC community an opportunity to tell our stories to the FDA .
-In preparation for the meeting, we have worked with partners Cure our Ovarian Cancer and World Ovarian Cancer Coalition, and collected patient stories and comments and recorded some on video to be shared at the event.
-Other stories will be shared live at the webinar.
+The PFDD meeting give the LGSOC community an opportunity to tell our stories to the FDA .
+Over the last few months STAAR has worked with partners Cure our Ovarian Cancer and World Ovarian Cancer Coalition to collected patient stories and comments.
+At the meeting many stories were shared.

 Why is the FDA Coming to this Meeting?